Understanding the Remarkable Versatility & Amazing Uses for Blue Tarps

 Image by Nina Garman from Pixabay

 Place a blue tarp on the ground before setting up your tent.
 It gives an additional layer of security from dampness coming up from the ground.
 It helps keep your tent cleaner and fit as a fiddle.
-Overlay the tarp to guarantee it’s a similar size or marginally smaller than the tent’s floor with the goal that the tarp can’t get the rain downpour and direct it under the tent.
+Overlay the tarp to ensure it’s the same size as, or slightly smaller than, the tent’s floor, so the tarp doesn’t catch rain and directs it under the tent.

 Impermanent Shelter